Welcome to Barbados cruise port guide!

 4. Andromeda Botanic Gardens

-Renowned not only for their collection but also for their picturesque location on a hill overlooking the Atlantic, Andromeda Botanic Gardens covers six acres featuring over 500 distinct species of plants and is known as an excellent place for bird watching.
-Without a doubt, it is one of the must-see tourist attractions in Barbados!
+Renowned for its rich collection and picturesque location on a hill overlooking the Atlantic, Andromeda Botanic Gardens covers six acres featuring over 500 distinct species of plants.
+It is an excellent place for bird-watching and undoubtedly one of the must-see tourist attractions in Barbados!

 5. St Nicholas Abbey